mrc-ide/priority-pathogens/README.md

 contain the fully qualified name of the folder where the database files are located, *as seen from your machine*.
 For instance, I have mapped the PriorityPathogens shared drive to Y: locally.
-Hence for me, the entries are "Y:/Ebola/databases/Single extraction databases" etc. Note that you may not need all three enteries.
+Hence for me, the entries are "Y:/Ebola/databases/Single extraction databases" etc.
+    * You may not need all three enteries.
 For instance, if all the database files for a pathogen are placed in the same folder on the shared drive, then you only need one entry in the orderly_config.yml corresponding to this location.
+    * The shared drive should be visible to orderly when you run the subsequent commands.
+That means, the drive should have been mapped, and that you are connected to it.
+On Mac, this is done by pressing CMD + K and entering the drive location.
 * Update the function database_files in shared/utils.R with all the database file names you want to include.
 The comments provide detailed instructions on the format in which the files should be listed.